Food Industry: Integrating UV-C Hygiene

 - Daily cleaning, not energy, is the dominant lifecycle cost driver — the IP rating and the fold-open mechanism pay back quickly.

 Typical installation: meat and sausage lines, ready-to-eat salad packing in Germany / the EU.
-Here direct product irradiation is not legally permitted (see regulatory section), but belt hygiene is uncritical EU-wide.
+Here direct product irradiation is generally not pursued (see regulatory section), but belt hygiene is uncritical EU-wide.

 Type B: Tunnel Enclosure with Strip Curtains (Closed Arrangement)